-Here’s a more accurate way to project your future cash flow: integrate your QuickBooks account with Pulse.
-Only available to Plus and Premium account holders, this powerful addition will access your past and present cash on hand from QuickBooks and compare it against your past projections in Pulse.
+Here’s a more accurate way to project your future cash flow: integrate your QuickBooks Online account with Pulse.
+Only available to Plus and Premium account holders, this powerful addition will access your past and present cash on hand from QuickBooks Online and compare it against your past projections in Pulse.

 As you plan for the future of your business, Pulse gives you valuable information so you can make better decisions.